GoogleCloudPlatform/iot-device-sdk-embedded-c/CONTRIBUTING.md

 1. The repo owner will respond to your issue promptly.
 1. If your proposed change is accepted, and you haven't already done so, sign a Contributor License Agreement (see details above).
-1. Fork the desired repo, develop and test your code changes.
+1. Fork the desired repo, develop and test your code changes based off of the `development` branch.
 1. Ensure that your code adheres to the existing style in the sample to which you are contributing.
-Refer to the
-   [Google Cloud Platform Community Tutorial Style Guide](https://cloud.google.com/community/tutorials/styleguide) for the recommended coding standards for this organization.
+1. If your code requires a tutorial, readme, or other documentation, please refer to the [Google Cloud Platform Community Tutorial Style Guide](https://cloud.google.com/community/tutorials/styleguide) for the recommended coding standards for this organization.
 1. Ensure that your code has an appropriate set of unit tests which all pass.
-1. Submit a pull request.
+1. Submit a pull request PRs against the `development` branch.
+The master branch is for official releases only.